storesafe/cordova-sqlite-storage/README.md

 **NOTE:** There are now the following trees:

  - `iOS` for Cordova 2.1 iOS
- - `Android`: new version by @marcucio, with improvements for batch transaction processing, testing seems OK
  - `Lawnchair-adapter`: Lawnchair adaptor for both iOS and Android, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory
  - `test-www`: simple testing in `index.html` using qunit 1.5.0
- - `xtra-DroidGap-test`: old DroidGap version, no improvements for batch processing, simple version to test some fixes before adding to `Android` version

 ## iOS